NDT-KITS supplies high quality borescopes and videoscopes. Contact us and get your NDT supplies at affordable price.

 We provided excellent after-sales service, including fast delivery, online training, immediate feedback of trouble shotting.

-Are you often puzzled about the concept of using an engine borescope for inspection purposes?
+Are you often puzzled about the concept of using an automotive borescope for inspection purposes?

 Manufacturing equipment and factory machines often carry big engines that are hard to uncouple during maintenance and repair.
 Sometimes inspecting defects in these machines during routine checks can only be effective if there is a means to check the internal components, preferably without disassembling the engines.